vigna/dsi-bitstream-rs/README.md

 ```

 In this case, the backend is already word-based, but if you have a byte-based
-backend such as a file [`WordAdapter`]
-can be used to adapt it to a word-based backend.
+backend such as a file [`WordAdapter`] can be used to adapt it to a word-based
+backend.

-Please read the documentation of the [`traits`] module
+Please read the documentation of the [`traits`] module and the [`impls`] module
-and the [`impls`] module for more details.
+for more details.

-# Options
+## Options

 There are a few options to modify the behavior of the bit read/write traits:

-- Endianness can be selected using the [`BE`] or [`LE`] types as the first parameter.
+- Endianness can be selected using the [`BE`] or [`LE`] types as the first
-  The native endianness is usually the best choice, albeit sometimes the lack of
+  parameter.
+The native endianness is usually the best choice, albeit sometimes
-  some low-level instructions (first bit set, last bit etc, etc.)
+  the lack of some low-level instructions (first bit set, last bit etc, etc.)
   may make the non-native endianness more efficient.
-- Data is read from or written to the backend one word at a time, and the size of the word can be
+- Data is read from or written to the backend one word at a time, and the size
-  selected using the second parameter, but it must match the word size of
+  of the word can be selected using the second parameter, but it must match the
-  the backend, so it is usually inferred.
-Currently, we suggest `u64` for writing
+  word size of the backend, so it is usually inferred.
+Currently, we suggest
-  and `u32` for reading.
+  `u64` for writing and `u32` for reading.

-More in-depth (and much more complicated) tuning can be obtained
+More in-depth (and much more complicated) tuning can be obtained by modifying
-by modifying the default values for the
-parameters of instantaneous codes.
-Methods reading or writing instantaneous codes
+the default values for the parameters of instantaneous codes.
+Methods reading or
-are defined in supporting traits and usually have const type parameters,
+writing instantaneous codes are defined in supporting traits and usually have
-in particular, whether to use decoding tables or not (e.g., [`GammaReadParam::read_gamma_param]`).
+const type parameters, in particular, whether to use decoding tables or not
-Such traits are implemented for [`BitRead`]/[`BitWrite`].
+(e.g., [`GammaReadParam::read_gamma_param]`).
+Such traits are implemented for
+[`BitRead`]/[`BitWrite`].

-However, there are traits with non-parametric methods (e.g., [`GammaRead::read_gamma`]) that are
+However, there are traits with non-parametric methods (e.g.,
-the standard entry points for the user.
-These traits are implemented for [`BufBitReader`]/[`BufBitWriter`]
+[`GammaRead::read_gamma`]) that are the standard entry points for the user.
+These traits are implemented for [`BufBitReader`]/[`BufBitWriter`] depending on
-depending on a third type parameter of [`BufBitReader`]/[`BufBitWriter`], a parameter of
+a third type parameter≤ of type [`ReadParams`]/[`WriteParams`], respectively.
-type [`ReadParams`]/[`WriteParams`], respectively.
-The default value for the parameter
+The default value for the parameter is
-is [`DefaultReadParams`]/[`DefaultWriteParams`], which uses choices we tested on
+[`DefaultReadParams`]/[`DefaultWriteParams`], which uses choices we tested on
-several platforms and that we believe are good defaults, but by passing a different
+several platforms and that we believe are good defaults, but by passing a
-implementation of [`ReadParams`]/[`WriteParams`] you can change the default behavior.
+different implementation of [`ReadParams`]/[`WriteParams`] you can change the
+default behavior.

 One exception to this rule is the unary code, as it is embedded in the
-read/write trait, and we could not find a single case in which using a table
+read/write trait, and we could not find a single case in which using a table is
-is better than not using it when reading, so the default is to not use a table,
+better than not using it when reading, so the default is to not use a table, and
-and it is hardwired in the trait.
+it is hardwired in the trait.

 Finally, if you choose to use tables, the size of the tables is hardwired in the
-source code (in particular, in the files `*_tables.rs` in the `codes` source directory)
+source code (in particular, in the files `*_tables.rs` in the `codes` source
-and can be changed only by regenerating the tables using the script
+directory) and can be changed only by regenerating the tables using the script
 `gen_code_tables.py` in the `python` directory.
-You will need to modify the values
+You will need to modify the
-hardwired at the end of the script.
+values hardwired at the end of the script.

-Note that while using a custom [`ReadParams`]/[`WriteParams`] to _not_ use a table
+Note that while using a custom [`ReadParams`]/[`WriteParams`] to _not_ use a
-does not require changing the source of the library, using a custom [`ReadParams`]/[`WriteParams`]
+table does not require changing the source of the library, using a custom
-to use a table will require, in general, to generate the table and add it
+[`ReadParams`]/[`WriteParams`] to use a table will require, in general, to
-to the library sources.
+generate the table and add it to the library sources.

 ## Benchmarks

-To understand the behavior of the traits on your hardware, you can run the benchmarks
+To understand the behavior of the traits on your hardware, you can run the
-in the `benchmarks` directory, which test the speed of read/write operations
+benchmarks in the `benchmarks` directory, which test the speed of read/write
-under several combinations of parameters.
-Please refer to the crate documentation therein.
+operations under several combinations of parameters.
+Please refer to the crate
+documentation therein.

 ## Testing

-Besides unit tests, we provide zipped precomputed corpora generated by
+Besides unit tests, we provide zipped precomputed corpora generated by fuzzing.
-fuzzing.
-You can run the tests on the zipped precomputed corpora by
+You can run the tests on the zipped precomputed corpora by enabling the `fuzz`
-enabling the `fuzz` feature:
+feature:

 ```shell
 cargo test --features fuzz
 ```

-When the feature is enabled, tests will be also run on
+When the feature is enabled, tests will be also run on local corpora found in
-local corpora found in the top-level `fuzz` directory, if any are present.
+the top-level `fuzz` directory, if any are present.

 ## Acknowledgments

-This software has been partially supported by project SERICS (PE00000014) under the NRRP MUR program funded by the EU - NGEU,
+This software has been partially supported by project SERICS (PE00000014) under
-and by project ANR COREGRAPHIE, grant ANR-20-CE23-0002 of the French Agence Nationale de la Recherche.
+the NRRP MUR program funded by the EU - NGEU, and by project ANR COREGRAPHIE,
+grant ANR-20-CE23-0002 of the French Agence Nationale de la Recherche.